Page Summary

-To protect users from being served malicious HTML or JavaScript, Apps Script uses iframes to sandbox HTML-service web apps or custom user interfaces for Google Docs, Sheets, and Forms.
-(The HTML service does not use a sandbox in other situations, like generating the body of an email.)
+To protect users from malicious HTML or JavaScript, the HTML service uses iframes to sandbox web apps or custom user interfaces for Google Docs, Google Sheets, and Forms.
+The HTML service doesn't use a sandbox in other situations, such as generating the body of an email.
 The sandbox imposes limitations on client-side code.

 Sandbox Mode